cesar-rocha/cesar-rocha.github.io/index.md

 I'm always looking for motivated people to work with.
 Please, email me if you'd like to join my group or collaborate on a project.

 I'm actively recruiting **doctoral students** with strong background in physics, math and programming.
-No previous experience with Oceanography or GFD required.
+No previous experience with Oceanography or Geophysical Fluid Dynamics required.
 Email me if interested.

 <!-- ### Useful reading